3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 :Number of MPI procs: 1

-     (Remember that the gradient-driven algorithm does not scale well with MPI.)
+     (Remember that the gradient-driven algorithm cannot be run with multiple MPI processes.)

 :Number of threads: 12